 Herbert A. Simon (1916-2001): “Access to the social capital – a major source of differences in income, between and within societies – is in large part the product of externalities: membership in a particular society, and interaction with other members of that society under practices that commonly give preferred access to particular members… When we compare the poorest with the richest nations, it is hard to conclude that social capital can produce less than about 90 percent of income in wealthy societies… On moral grounds, then, we could argue for a flat income tax of 90 percent to return that wealth to its real owners.
 In the United States, even a flat tax of 70 percent would support all governmental programs [including a UBI] and generously leave with the original recipients of the income about three times what, according to my rough guess, they had earned… [So] it is not clear why motivation to earn more would be reduced.”

-Anne L. Alstott (b.
-1963): “Even a UBI below subsistence level could make a real difference in women’s lives. …a UBI would ensure that everyone can count on the same income floor, regardless of work history.”
+Anne L. Alstott: “Even a UBI below subsistence level could make a real difference in women’s lives. …a UBI would ensure that everyone can count on the same income floor, regardless of work history.”

 Questions to consider:

-Must economic cooperation be equated with the labor market or trade narrowly construed?
-Can it instead be understood simply as people providing for each other through mutually acceptable arrangements?
+Must economic cooperation be equated with wealth production, the labor market or trade narrowly construed?
+Can it instead be understood simply as people helping each other through mutually acceptable arrangements?

 – 10 –